egohommeli12345/user_management_fullstack/README.md

 ### FRONTEND:

+**Login page:**
-**Login page:** Visually it is mostly complete Takes information from the input fields and submits it to the server for authentication
+* Visually it is mostly complete
+* Takes information from the input fields and submits it to the server for authentication
+* Displays error to the user on invalid credentials or when there is no connection to the server

-**User management page:** Currently only renders a list of users in the DB
+**User management page:**
+* Currently only renders a list of users in the DB
+* Has logout button which resets the authentication status (which causes redirect to the login page)

 ### BACKEND/SERVER: